ombulabs/infractores/README.md

 # Infractores

-Infractores is a tool that lets anyone with a Twitter account report an infraction using a tweet.
+Infractores is a tool that lets anyone with a Twitter account report a parking violation with a tweet.

-The infractions are recorded and placed in a map along with the evidence supporting the report.
+The violations are recorded and placed in a map along with evidence supporting the report.

 ## Considerations

-The project uses a Twitter application to find the tweets that describe an infraction.
-It also uses Amazon Web Services to store the evidence related to the infraction.
+The project uses a Twitter application to find the tweets that describe a violation.
+It also uses Amazon Web Services to store the evidence related to the violation.

 ### Requirements